1712n/dn-institute/content/attacks/posts/2023-02-22-Dynamic-Finance.md

 ## Summary

 Dynamic Finance, a DeFi aggregator, was exploited for 73 BNB ($22,400) on February 22, 2023, via a reentrancy attack on its StakingDYNA contract.
 The attacker exploited insufficient reentrancy protections, tricking the platform's deposit tracking system.
 Initially, the attacker deposited a small amount of $DYNA, then significantly inflated their deposit amount through a flash loan.
 This allowed them to claim exaggerated rewards and withdraw them, exploiting the platform’s reward calculation and withdrawal mechanisms.
-The attack not only resulted in financial loss but also caused the $DYNA token price to crash by over 93%.
+The attack resulted in financial loss and caused the $DYNA token price to crash by over 93%.

 ## Attackers

 The identity of the attacker is unknown.
 The following addresses are associated with this attack: